Machine Learning. The Science of Selection under Uncertainty: I.I.D. (stochastic) Multiarmed Bandits

-\paragraph{Exploration-exploitation trade-off: A simple approach} I.i.d. multiarmed bandits is the simplest problem where we face the exploration-exploitation trade-off.
-In general, the goal is to play a best arm on all the rounds, but since the identity of the best arm is unknown it has to be identified first.
+I.I.D. multiarmed bandits is the simplest problem, where we face the exploration-exploitation trade-off.
+In general, the goal is to play a best arm in all the rounds, but since the identity of the best arm is unknown, it has to be identified first.
 In order to identify a best arm we need to explore all the arms.
-However, rounds used for exploration of suboptimal arms increase the regret (through the $N_t(a) \Delta(a)$ term).
-At the same time, too greedy exploration may lead to confusion between a best and a suboptimal arm, which may eventually lead to even higher regret when we start exploiting a wrong arm.
-So let us make a first attempt to quantify this trade-off.
-Assume that we know time horizon T and we start with $\varepsilon T$ exploration rounds followed by $(1-\varepsilon) T$ exploitation rounds (where we play what we believe to be a best arm).
-Also assume that we have just two actions and we know that for $a \neq a^*$ we have $\Delta(a) = \Delta$.
-The only thing we do not know is which of the two actions is the best.
-So how should we set $\varepsilon$?
+However, rounds used for exploration of suboptimal arms increase the regret, because every time we play a suboptmal arm $a$, we pay $\Delta(a)$ in the regret.
+The total regret is $\bar R = \sum_a \Delta(a) \E[N_T(a)]$, where $\E[N_T(a)]$ is the expected number of times a suboptimal action $a$ was played.
+At the same time, saving too much on exploration may lead to confusion between a best and a suboptimal arm, which may eventually lead to even higher regret if we start exploiting a wrong arm.

+So let us make a first attempt at quantifying this trade-off.
+Assume that we have just two actions, and we know the suboptimality gap $\Delta$, so that $\mu(a) = \mu(a^*) - \Delta$, but we do not know which of the two actions is the better one, so we need to figure it out.
+Assume that we know the time horizon $T$ we are going to play the game.
+A possible approach is to start with $\varepsilon T$ exploration rounds, where we play each of the two arms $\frac12 \varepsilon T$ times, followed by $(1-\varepsilon) T$ exploitation rounds, where we play the arm that yielded the highest reward by the end of the exploration phase.
+What should be the length of the exploration phase $\varepsilon T$ and what will be the pseudo-regret of this playing strategy?

-Let $\delta(\varepsilon)$ denote the probability that we misidentify the best arm at the end of the exploration period.
+Let $\delta(\varepsilon)$ denote the probability that we misidentify the best arm at the end of the exploration phase, namely, due to statistical fluctuations the suboptimal arm $a$ happens to yield a higher reward than the optimal arm $a^*$.
 The pseudo regret can be bounded by:

 where the first term is a bound on the pseudo regret during the exploration phase and the second term is a bound on the pseudo regret during the exploitation phase in case we select a wrong arm at the end of the exploration phase.
 Now what is $\delta(\varepsilon)$?
 Let $\hat \mu_t(a)$ denote the empirical mean of observed rewards of arm $a$ up to round $t$.
 For the exploitation phase it is natural to select the arm that maximizes $\hat \mu_{\varepsilon T}(a)$ at the end of the exploration phase.
 Therefore: